Types of Girl about the Globes – Cultural GatG, Tribal GatG

 Visit Natives gives you the opportunity to discover indigenous cultures in both Norway and Tanzania.
 Travel deeper and get more out of your trip by spending time with the Hadzabe – the hunter-gatherers – in Tanzania, or the Maasai warriors in the Masai Mara.
 Travel with the indigenous people on adventures such as a wildlife safari, going bush trekking or experiencing a wilderness expedition.
 You’ll learn about traditional medicines, and sleep next to camp fires surrounded by nature.

-Both the Sami culture and Maasai culture are facing many threats to maintain their traditional lifestyle.
-Sustainable tourism helps them to maintain their cultural heritage and customs and to preserve their traditional livelihood and knowledge to the future generations.
+Both the Sami culture and Maasai culture are facing many threats to maintaining their traditional lifestyle.
+Sustainable tourism helps them to maintain their cultural heritage and customs and to preserve their traditional livelihood and knowledge to future generations.

 Norway – The Sami Culture

 Reindeer herding is based on traditional knowledge of the Sami tribe.
 Their skills have been adapted to their environment and they live according to the seasons and natural rhythm of the Arctic.
 Visit in June-July and you can experience the Midnight sun as well as the reindeer calves earmarking period.
 An experience with the Sami Norway is a full immersion and the connections you make with the reindeer herder tribe can be life-changing.

 In Tanzania you can observe the Maasai and Hadzabe traditions and culture in Northern Tanzania.

 The Maasai tribe have adopted a revitalized approach to preserve their culture in modern times.
 During your immersion with the tribe, you meet the spiritual leader and medicine man, and have the chance to sing and dance to Maasai's ancestral songs.
 To stay with the Maasai Mara tribe is such a privilege and you’ll learn about the balance and harmony needed between them and their environment.